Digital Football Journalist

-Manchester City new signing Ferran Torres has been making waves in Spain this season.
+Manchester City target Ferran Torres has been making waves in Spain this season.
 But what has attracted Pep Guardiola to the talented 20-year-old?

-Not every player reaches their 20th birthday with the best part of 100 appearances already racked up for one of the bigger sides in Europe’s top five leagues.
+It’s not every player who reaches their 20th birthday with the best part of 100 appearances already racked up for one of the bigger sides in Europe’s top five leagues.

-As Pep Guardiola’s side look to reclaim the Premier League title snatched from their grasp by Liverpool, what is it that has attracted them to Torres to help achieve it?
+As Pep Guardiola’s side look to reclaim the Premier League title snatched from their grasp by Liverpool this season, what is it that has attracted them to Torres to help achieve it?

 A young star at the Mestalla

-Five assists and four goals proved a solid return in a side where top scorer Maxi Gomez only managed to net 10 times, and the whole team just 46 across the entire campaign.
+Five assists and four goals has proven a solid return in a side where top scorer Maxi Gomez only managed to net 10 times, and the whole team just 46 across the entire campaign.

 “He is a pure winger, and when he attacks, he does it with a lot of strength and also with a lot of quality,” Campos tells Sky Sports.